-If you’re looking for something a little more unusual to grow at home, consider growing coral bead plants, aka coral bead.
+If you’re looking for something a little more unusual to grow at home, consider growing coral bead plants.
 Grown indoors, or outside in the right conditions, this amazing little plant offers unique interest with its bead-like berries.
 In addition, the care of coral beads is easy.

 What is Nertera Coral Bead Plant?

 Nertera granadensis, otherwise known as coral bead or pincushion bead plant, can be a fussy houseplant which requires a bit of conscientious attention on the growers part.
 Coral bead plant is a low growing (about 3 inches) ornamental specimen hailing from New Zealand, Eastern Australia, Southeast Asia and South America.